Panhtwar: Legend

+In an alternate version of the legend, Duttabaung was smitten with love for Panhtwar and attempted to marry her.
+Panhtwar refused Duttabaung because the previous king of Sri Ksetra, Sula Thanbawa had abandoned Panhtwar and her mother to take the Nāga princess Bedari as his queen upon ascending the throne.
+When she refused, Duttabaung waged war and burnt down Beikthano, captured her and made her his queen.
+Panhtwar's deceit was, in this version, revenge to take him down.
+However, she allegedly did so in secret plotting with other concubines and it is unknown if she was merely the scapegoat as Duttabaung did not accuse her after using the face-cloth.

 In an alternate version of the legend, Panhtwar was a resilient queen whose kingdom was unjustly seized by the King of Sri Ksetra, who manipulated her trust by posing as a monk.
 He forcefully took her as his wife, and while some claim he loved her deeply, she did not reciprocate due to the harm he had caused her.
 In retaliation, she vowed revenge and cursed a piece of cloth (though some erroneously label it her htamein or cloth for her genitals).
 After presenting the cursed cloth to the king, causing him to lose his magic mole, a main source of his power and abilities, he soon faced myriad rebellions and had to flee the capital.
 However, the magic mole was later unexpectedly restored with the help of a natural shampoo called tayaw kinpun.
 Enraged, the king and his court ordered the killing of Panhtwar, who, before taking her own life, cursed the land never to grow.
-The area where she died has plants that can barely grow over a meter to date.
+The traditional verse of this curse is "ငါလာမှကြီး၊ ငါလာမှသိီး" ("May these plants grow and bear fruit only if I return here").
+The area where she died has corypha plants (ပေပင်) that can barely grow over a meter to date.